BLOG / SOLUTIONS · INSURANCE INDUSTRY SCHEDULING

 Mass loss events pose major challenges for insurance companies.
 They go beyond the usual level of claims and create major financial impacts.
 Insurance companies also refer to this as catastrophe accumulation or accumulation loss.A mass loss event demands an organisational masterstroke from insurers.
 After all, customers depend on or expect fast and unbureaucratic help, even in a catastrophe.
 Whilst large insurance organisations may sell policies under a single banner to homeowners, landlords, utilities, (even public service bodies), they operate as separate companies.
 These accounting divisions are a means to reducing risk, but in reality an insurer will pool their field inspection resources and use a charge back system between divisions.

-LARGE SCALES IN PROPERTY DAMAGE AREAS
+SCALING IN PROPERTY DAMAGE AREAS

-In technical jargon, the financial management mechanism for scenarios arising from natural disasters is called a Large-Scale Catastrophe.
+In technical jargon, the financial management mechanism for scenarios arising from natural disasters is called a Large Scale Catastrophe.
 But how do successful insurance companies manage 'on the day'?In the case of a mass loss event that damages property, loss assessors and technical surveyors must assess damage in person.
 Using a high level of technical and policy knowledge they plot data points, build summary findings, reports, and presentations.
 Market leaders earn their position through speed and accuracy and rely on integrated software solutions, including ERP and CRM.
 For the field, appointment windows and geocoded routes are planned and optimised in a cost-efficient and customer-first way.
 On the ground, field apps enable live, integrated communication with the head office or dispatchers, as well as text and photographic documentation of the scene.
 These insurers have the power to re-optimise schedules in-day (no waiting for batch or overnight processing when sending field employees into unquantifiable time frames).

 FIELD OFFICES TO PROCESS MASS DAMAGE

 In a mass loss event, such as a Storm David's hailstorms with thousands of damaged motor vehicles, the insurance industry know there is a far more economical and agile field process - simply turn the procedure around and set up hyper-local central field offices for damage assessment.
-Examples include garages and car dealerships.
-Policy holders visit with their vehicles.
+Examples include garages and car dealerships where policy holders visit with their vehicles.
 Dynamic scheduling software solves not only the coordination and best use of experts' skills, but provides optimised appointments (visits) of customers to the site via a portal.These processes work in the background, with an AI-powered system such as FLS VISITOUR offering smart service automation.
 This makes it possible for customers to plan their appointments themselves on a mobile and desktop aware, branded portal.
 As in everyday usage, SaaS scalability removes pressure from the dispatch desk.
 Teams have the tools to invite policy holders by e-mail, text, or interactive, automated call.
 The days of setting up freephone helplines and working 24/7 are unecessary.

 FLEXIBLE SCHEDULING ON DEMAND